true-north-engineering/pbz-educ/lab1/TASKS.md

     * Set the values od the following environment variables MYSQL_ENV_MYSQL_DATABASE, MYSQL_ENV_MYSQL_USER, MYSQL_ENV_MYSQL_PASSWORD to values you have specified when starting mysql container.
     * Container is attached to mynet network
     * Container image used is todo:latest
-    * Publish port 30080
+    * Publish container port 30080

-5. Find out the port on which the application is listening.
+5. Find out the port on which the container is listening on the host.

 6. Test the app by opening the URL ```http://box-edu.tn.hr:<port>/todo/```.
 Please note that the last trailing slash (/) is important, so don't omit him.